CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Emergency preparedness
 * Data backup
 * Archiving
-* Secure use of email and groupware
+* Secure use of e-mail and groupware
 * Outsourcing, external service providers
 ** Security Policy for IT Use **